-All applicants must have a Social Security number.
-You must enter the Social Security number for all household members receiving discounted medical care through the CICP on the CICP application.
+All applicants receiving services under the CICP must have a Social Security number entered on the CICP application.
 The only exception to this is for unborn children.
 If an applicant does not have a social security number, a receipt of application for a Social Security number must be received at the time of CICP application.
-A CICP provider may choose to write only the last four digits of the applicant's Social Security number on the CICP card.
+A CICP provider should write only the last four digits of the applicant's Social Security number on the CICP card.